With Blackouts, California's Electric Car Owners Are Finding New Ways To Charge Up

 Levee is one of hundreds of thousands of electric car drivers in California, many of whom are caught in a state-wide struggle for electric power.
 As flames rip through rural and urban areas, utilities are cutting about a million customers off the grid.
 The blackouts sometimes last for days at a time, forcing some electric car owners to find alternative ways to charge up.

 It's an ironic conundrum in a state that's home to more electric cars than any other other.
-California has just under half of the electric cars in sold in the U.S., EV Volumes, a group that tracks electric car sales.
+California has just under half of the electric cars in sold in the U.S., according to EV Volumes, a group that tracks electric car sales.

-In Levee's case, he didn't expect to be away from his house so long.
+In Levee's case, he didn't expect to be away from his house for so long.
 Normally, he'd pull into his garage and connect to a solar-powered battery.
 But that was impossible.
 Instead, he tried to hit up a nearby public charger that he remembered driving past a couple of times.
 But when he got there, it was broken.

 Dreaded "range anxiety" set in.
-If he didn't plug-in soon, he could end up stranded.
+If he didn't plug in soon, he could end up stranded.

 But his trusty Bolt Facebook group came to the rescue.
 That's where electric car fans commiserate, offer advice and do the occasional gas-car-driver bashing.
-Lately, they've been talking about black outs.
+Lately, they've been talking about blackouts.
 They pointed him to an app, and he found a free charger at a mall a few miles away.

 Levee has only owned his Bolt for eight months, and already he says he'll "never go back to a regular car."
-Despite the brief inconvenience and the fire evacuations that are in his future, he notes California has better electric car infrastructure than any other state with 18,000 public charging stations, according to the California Energy Commission.
+Despite the brief inconvenience and the fire evacuations that are in his future, he notes California has better electric car infrastructure than any other state, with 18,000 public charging stations, according to the California Energy Commission.

 And some electric car owners are taking advantage of these charging stations in new ways.